lilymtang/friender/README.md

-# Android Application Overview
+# Friender

-Find your next friends on Friender!
+Find your next friend on Friender!
 This app allows you to browse profiles and find people with similar interests.
 Get started now by creating a profile and adding your bio and interests.

-The application provides the following features:
+Friender provides the following features:
 * Ability to create an account and sign in
 * Ability to create a profile with a bio and add interests
 * Ability to browse other users using Friender and view their profiles
 * Ability to find users through search
-* Ability to add users to your friends list
+* Ability to add to and remove users from your friends list
 * Ability to update the status “Available to hangout” / “Not available to hangout”

 # Features